JuliaSeismo/SeisBase.jl/docs/ISSUES.md

 * **SEG Y subformats** (I)
   + SEG Y rev 2 is unsupported.
   + Seismic Unix ("SU") is unsupported.
-* **SUDS structures** (I,O): structures outside the scope of SeisIO aren't read into memory.
+* **SUDS structures** (I,O): structures outside the scope of SeisBase aren't read into memory.

 ## Issues with Workarounds
 * **HDF5 variations in I/O speed** (X): [HDF5.jl issue #609](https://github.com/JuliaIO/HDF5.jl/issues/609).
 Most combinations of library version and Julia language version have this issue.
   + **Workaround**: Rebuild Julia from source with HDF5 <=v0.12.3.

 # **Reporting New Issues**
-[Always report issues here](https://github.com/jpjones76/SeisIO.jl/issues).
+[Always report issues here](https://github.com/jpjones76/SeisBase.jl/issues).
 If possible, please include a minimum working example (MWE) and text dump of error(s) thrown (if applicable).
-GitHub Issues that are in-scope and internal to SeisIO remain open until fixed.
+GitHub Issues that are in-scope and internal to SeisBase remain open until fixed.
 Significant external (X) and out-of-scope (O) issues will be added to this document.